 - Small saucepan with lid

-Combine the midnight grains, 1 cup (2 cups) water, and a pinch of salt in a small saucepan and bring to a boil.
-Cover, reduce heat to low, and cook until grains are tender and water is absorbed, 20 to 22 minutes.
+Add midnight grains, 1 cup (2 cups) water, and a pinch of salt to a small saucepan.
+Bring to a boil, cover, reduce heat to low, and cook until grains are tender and water is absorbed, 20 to 22 minutes.
 Leave grains covered, off heat, until ready to serve.

 Divide the cooked midnight grains between large bowls.
 Top with stir-fried vegetables, nori avocado, and peanuts.
 Drizzle with peanut sauce and serve with lime wedges.
 Dig in!